Alternate Spellings of Surname: Reeser, Reiser, Rieser

 Joining an already combat-hardened group of veterans who had been bloodied badly during the Battle of Pocotaligo, South Carolina in October 1862, he understood he would face mortal danger, but did not yet realize that he was about to make history with his new comrades as part of the only Pennsylvania regiment to fight in the Union’s 1864 Red River Campaign across Louisiana.

-On 25 February 1864, the 47th Pennsylvania Volunteers set off for a phase of service in which the regiment would make history.
-Steaming first for New Orleans aboard the Charles Thomas, the men arrived at Algiers, Louisiana on 28 February and were then shipped by train to Brashear City.
-Following another steamer ride – this time to Franklin via the Bayou Teche – the 47th joined the 2nd Brigade, 1st Division of the Department of the Gulf’s 19th Army Corps.
-From 14-26 March, the regiment passed through New Iberia, Vermillionville, Opelousas, and Washington while en route to Alexandria and Natchitoches.
+On 25 February 1864, the 47th Pennsylvania Volunteers steamed for New Orleans aboard the Charles Thomas.
+Arriving at Algiers, Louisiana (across the river from New Orleans)on 28 February, they were then transported by train to Brashear City.
+Following another steamer ride—this time to Franklin via the Bayou Teche—the 47th joined the 2nd Brigade, 1st Division of the Department of the Gulf’s 19th Army Corps.
+From 14-26 March, the regiment passed through New Iberia, Vermilionville, Opelousas, and Washington while enroute to Alexandria and Natchitoches.
 Often short on food and water, the men encamped briefly at Pleasant Hill the night of 7 April before continuing on the next day, marching until mid-afternoon.

 The next day, the 47th Pennsylvania Volunteers were ordered into a critically important defensive position at the far right of the Union lines, their right flank spreading up onto a high bluff.
 By 3 p.m., after enduring a midday charge by the troops of Confederate General Richard Taylor (a plantation owner who was the son of Zachary Taylor, former President of the United States), the brutal fighting still showed no signs of ending.
 Suddenly, just as the 47th was shifting to the left side of the massed Union forces, the men of the 47th Pennsylvania were forced to bolster the 165th New York’s buckling lines by blocking another Confederate assault.

 Casualties were severe during the Battle of Pleasant Hill.
-The regiment’s second in command, Lieutenant Colonel George W. Alexander, was nearly killed, and the regiment’s two color-bearers, both from Company C, were also seriously wounded while preventing the American flag from falling into enemy hands.
-Still others were captured by Confederate troops, marched roughly 125 miles to Camp Ford, a Confederate Army prison camp near Tyler, Texas, and held there as prisoners of war until they were released during POW exchanges between July and November.
+The regiment’s second in command, Lieutenant-Colonel George W. Alexander, was nearly killed, and the regiment’s two color-bearers, both from Company C, were also seriously wounded while preventing the American flag from falling into enemy hands.
+Still others were captured by Confederate troops, marched roughly one hundred and twenty-five miles to Camp Ford, a Confederate Army prison camp near Tyler, Texas, and held there as prisoners of war until they were released during POW exchanges between July and November.
 Several members of the regiment never made it out alive.

 Following what some historians have called a drubbing by the Confederate Army and others have called a technical Union victory (or at least a draw), the 47th Pennsylvania fell back to Grand Ecore, where the men resupplied and regrouped until 22 April.
 Retreating toward Alexandria, Louisiana, they then scored another victory against the Confederates, this time on 23 April at Monett’s Ferry in the Battle of Cane Hill.

-Next, under the command of Lieutenant Colonel Joseph Bailey, they helped to build a dam near Alexandria from 30 April through 10 May.
+Next, under the command of Lieutenant-Colonel Joseph Bailey, they helped to build a dam near Alexandria from 30 April through 10 May.
 Christened as “Bailey’s Dam,” this timber structure enabled federal gunboats to successfully traverse the fluctuating waters of the Red River.
-Beginning 16 May, Captain Henry Samuel Harte and F Company moved with most of the 47th from Simmsport across the Atchafalaya to Morganza, and then to New Orleans on 20 June.
+Beginning 16 May, Captain Henry Samuel Harte and F Company moved with most of the 47th from Simmesport across the Atchafalaya to Morganza, and then to New Orleans on 20 June.